 build stage.
 The final image is only the last stage

 being created (which can be overridden using the

 When building React applications, we need a Node environment to compile the JS code (typically JSX), SASS stylesheets, and more into static HTML, JS, and CSS.
 If we aren’t doing server-side rendering, we don’t even need a Node environment for our production build.
 Why not ship the static resources in a static nginx container?

-FROM node:12 AS build WORKDIR /app COPY package* yarn.lock ./ RUN yarn install COPY public ./public COPY src ./src RUN yarn run build FROM nginx:alpine COPY --from=build /app/build /usr/share/nginx/html
+# syntax=docker/dockerfile:1 FROM node:18 AS build WORKDIR /app COPY package* yarn.lock ./ RUN yarn install COPY public ./public COPY src ./src RUN yarn run build FROM nginx:alpine COPY --from=build /app/build /usr/share/nginx/html

 Here, we are using a

 node:18 image to perform the build (maximizing layer caching) and then copying the output